OTCv8/otcv8-dev/README.md

 ### Automatic

-You can clone repoistory and use github action build-on-request workload.
+You can clone repository and use github action build-on-request workload.

 ### Windows